International news agency

 BY KEITH NUTHALL

-THE EUROPEAN Commission has called on European Union member countries – including Britain – to adopt an updated and common EU list of illnesses for which workers should be compensated if they contracted them at work.
+THE EUROPEAN Commission has called on European Union member countries – including Britain – to draw up a list of diseases and illnesses for which workers should be compensated if they contracted them at work.

 In a formal ‘recommendation on the schedule of occupational diseases,’ Brussels calls on governments “to introduce as soon as possible” rules covering “compensation and preventative measures” for such medical conditions.…